kkj2010/carrotandbug/README.md

 ## FUNCTIONALITIES AND MVPS
 In CARROT AND BUG GAME, the user will be able to:
 * Start and restart the game.
+* When the game starts, game background music plays, and special sound effects come out when carrots and bugs are clicked.
 * Collect carrots by clicking on them within given time